 In Retail, AMR has been my go-to app for helping me optimize and prioritize gear.
 I would love to use it for Classic in the same capacity; while folks say the game systems are “simpler”, there are absolutely subtleties best handled by programming.Classic player survey

 Shortly after Classic launched, it became clear that gear wasn’t as simple as it seemed and Best in Bags would actually be pretty darn handy.
 So we decided to make it for Classic.
-And then TBC Classic as well.
+And then TBC Classic as well, and now WotLK.

 Creating Classic AMR – the process

 Our entire company is just 3 people: a developer (Yellowfive), a designer and theorycrafter (Swol), and me (Zoopercat), a researcher and data guru.
 We already work full-time on retail Warcraft, so supporting Classic was a massive undertaking.
-TBC wasn’t any less work, either.
+TBC and WotLK weren’t any less work, either.

 For example, when you load your character, we need to know your ‘spec’ in order to apply the right optimization.
 Retail WoW has specs built right into the game, Classic does not.
 Instead, we have to infer your build for Classic by identifying key talent choices.
 Incorporating those assumptions into the optimizer wasn’t enough – what if someone builds differently than the standard builds?
 To accommodate everyone, we had to add a way to customize your ‘spec’ in the Classic optimizer.